-- 1. 80% of graduates will pass NCLEX-RN examination on the first attempt. - 2.
+- 1. 80% of graduates will pass NCLEX-RN Examination on the first attempt. - 2.
 80% of graduates will be employed in nursing within 1 year of graduation. - 3.
-50% of students will complete the program of study within 3 years.
+50% of students will complete the program of study within 2 years from start of the first nursing course